syedfayaz2007/certified-kubernetes-administrator-course/docs/02-Core-Concepts/17-Namespaces.md

 In this section, we will take a look at **`Namespaces`**

 So far in this course we have created **`Objects`** such as **`PODs`**, **`Deployments`** and **`Services`** in our cluster.
 Whatever we have been doing we have been doing in a **`NAMESPACE`**.

+- Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces.
+- Namespaces provide a scope for names.
+Names of resources need to be unique within a namespace, but not across namespaces.
+Namespaces cannot be nested.
+- Namespaces are a way to divide cluster resources between multiple users

 - This namespace is the **`default`** namespace in kuberntes.
 It is automatically created when kubernetes is setup initially.

   ![ns](../../images/ns.PNG)